-Andrew Schartmann is an affiliate faculty member at Yale's Center for Collaborative Arts and Media.
-He holds degrees in music from Yale and McGill, where he taught for several years.
-In 2011, he was awarded the Schulich School of Music Teaching Award for his course on musical form in the music of Haydn, Mozart, and Beethoven.
-Most recently, his pedagogical interests have led him to explore the ways in which digital technology can improve the teaching of music.
-His companion site for the textbook Analyzing Classical Form (Oxford University Press, 2013) provides an innovative tool to enhance the learning experience.
+A composer and music theorist, Andrew Schartmann is a full-time faculty member at the New England Conservatory, and holds degrees from Yale (Ph.D., Music Theory) and McGill (M.A., B. Mus.).
+Prior to joining NEC, he served as an affiliate faculty member at Yale's Center for Collaborative Arts and Media.
+He has taught courses on tonal harmony, counterpoint, musical form, composition, musicianship, and video game music, and takes a special interest in music pedagogy.
+In 2011, he was awarded the Schulich School of Music Teaching Award for his course on musical form in the music of Haydn, Mozart, and Beethoven; and in 2013, he created a companion site for the textbook Analyzing Classical Form (Oxford University Press, 2013).

 Schartmann is the author of two books, including Koji Kondo's Super Mario Bros.
 Sundtrack (2015), which The New Yorker praised for its "overwhelming precision."
 His third book, forthcoming from Bloomsbury, investigates Keiji Inafune’s role in establishing some of the gaming industry’s foundational design principles.
 Schartmann's work has also appeared in Slate, Bandcamp, and Clavier Companion; and he has articles forthcoming in The Routledge Companion to Music Theory Pedagogy and Bloomsbury's 33 1/3: The B-Sides.